 Regulators and self-regulatory organizations (“SROs”) like FINRA, as well as financial advisors and firms, have taken steps to protect the elderly from scams and broker fraud but there is still a long way to go.
 The responsibility of spotting and preventing elder financial fraud falls on professionals working in different capacities, be it investment professionals, estate planners or lawyers.
 Our securities and elder financial fraud lawyers work to protect the rights of elderly investors, spread awareness about legal developments, and work towards changes in elder law.

 Here are some things you should know about elder financial fraud:

-- Elder investment exploitation and fraud is more common than most people realize.
+- Elder investment exploitation and fraud are more common than most people realize.

 - Brokers are not your friend, they are business professionals.
 Seniors often get tricked by personable fraudsters.